 Research and Projects - Coded Wire Tagging Program:

-7. Water Treatment Facility (Ozone generation plant) – All fish production water originated from Battle Creek and contains fish pathogens.
-Before the water is used for fish culture it is filtered, treated with ozone, and stripped of ozone.
-The ozone kills all pathenogenic organisms.
+7. Water Treatment Facility (Ozone generation plant) – Water entering the hatchery comes from Battle Creek and contains bacteria, viruses and parasites that can be harmful to fish.
+Before the water is used for fish culture it is filtered and treated with ozone to kill all the disease organisms.